Department of Atmospheric Sciences, Texas A&M University,

 Dr. Xiaohong Liu’s research group focuses on the complex life cycles of atmospheric aerosols and their interactions with cloud microphysics to improve the accuracy of global climate modeling.

-We research how tiny airborne particles form, evolve, and affect air quality, clouds, weather, climate, and human health.
+Our group investigates how tiny airborne particles form, evolve, and affect air quality, clouds, weather, climate, and human health using Earth system models.

-We study how tiny cloud particles form, grow, interact, and turn into rain, snow, or ice.
+We study how tiny cloud particles form, grow, interact, and turn into rain, snow, or ice using Earth system models.

 Recent Papers by PI-Mentored Lab Members